 - Updated libraries improve speed and scalability for both supervised and unsupervised tasks.

-Web Development with Python
+Web Development

-Python’s web frameworks continue to evolve, offering both batteries‑included solutions and lightweight micro‑frameworks.
+Web frameworks continue to evolve, offering both batteries‑included solutions and lightweight micro‑frameworks.

 Django Framework